owulveryck/owulveryck.github.io/content/post/20240612-datacontract-rag.md

 status: test
 uuid: 53581432-6c55-4ba2-a65f-72344a91553a
 description:
-  purpose: Views built on top of the seller tables.
+  purpose: Provide chunks of the book of Simon Wardley
-  limitations: Data based on seller perspective, no buyer information
-  usage: Predict sales over time
+  limitations: Those chunks have references of the images which are not embedded with this dataset
 productDl: wardley-map@myorg.com
 sourcePlatform: owulveryck's blog
 project: The ultimate strategy book club